CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab03.md

 There are multiple ways to ingest this data.

 - **Shortcuts:** This does not provide a way to transform data.
 - **Notebooks:** This requires us to write code.
-It is a developer friendly approach.
+It is a developer-friendly approach.
 - **Dataflow Gen2:** You are probably familiar with Power Query or Dataflow Gen1.
 Dataflow Gen2, as the name indicates, is the newer version of Dataflow.
 It provides all the capabilities of Power Query / Dataflow Gen1 with the added ability to transform and ingest data into multiple data sources.
 We are going to introduce this in the next couple of labs.
 - **Data Pipeline:** This is an orchestration tool.
 Activities can be orchestrated to extract, transform, and ingest data.
 We will be using Data Pipeline to execute Dataflow Gen2 activity which in turn will perform extraction, transformation, and ingestion.

 We will start with Dataflow Gen2 to create the connection to the data source and the necessary transformations.
-Then we will use Data Pipeline to orchestrate / execute the Dataflow Gen2.
+Then we will use Data Pipeline to orchestrate/execute the Dataflow Gen2.

 By the end of this lab, you will have learned: